- Kennel Club of India: Hound

 Chippiparai dogs are not your typical household dogs.
 These are very active game hounds and require a large amount of space to play.
 City dwellers cannot afford to keep a hound confined in their apartments.
 Chippiparai is very alert and needs challenging games and exercises to keep them from getting bored.
 Many city dwellers cannot provide the space and training that Chipparai needs.

 Neglect and Ignorance

-Another major issue that affects all native dogs is a lack of published breed description.
+Another major issue that affects all native Indian dog breeds is a lack of published breed description.
 Not many people who live in the south know about these elegant dogs.
 The internet is full of misinformation about these dogs deterring people away from these dogs.
 One popular website claims the Chippiparai as a bear hound, another calls it, an ancient guard dog.
 These people who write volumes about Chippiparai have not seen one and don’t care how this impacts this dog.